Becoming a Certified Biomedical Technician

 Look for Career Opportunities

 An internship can potentially lead to full-time employment, but prospective technicians may have to look for career opportunities through job postings or contacts in the field.
 In addition to medical facilities and clinics employing biomedical technicians, careers may also be available with companies that manufacture medical devices and equipment.
-Training may be offered on the job to ensure technicians are familiar with the types of equipment which which they work and their operations.
+Training may be offered on the job to ensure technicians are familiar with the types of equipment with which they work and their operations.

-A certification is not required by all employers; however, it does demonstrate professional competency and certification may increase job prospects.
+Certification is not required by all employers; however, it does demonstrate professional competency, and certification may increase job prospects.
 Several associations offer certifications for biomedical technicians, including the Certified Biomedical Equipment Technician (CBET) offered through the Association for the Advancement of Medical Instrumentation.
-To become certified, biomedical technicians must possess an associate degree, accrue work experience and pass a 150-question exam.
+To become certified, biomedical technicians must possess an associate degree, accrue work experience, and pass a 150-question exam.